DevExpress/XPO/Tutorials/WinForms/Classic/bind-the-data-grid-to-large-data-source.md

     </details>

 * Select the **OrdersInstantFeedbackView** component and double click the **ResolveSession** event to add the event handler.
 Do the same for the **DismissSession** event
-* Put the following code in the event handlers:
+* Put these code in the event handlers:
     ```csharp
     private void OrdersInstantFeedbackView_ResolveSession(object sender, ResolveSessionEventArgs e) {
         e.Session = new Session()